 The income and expenditure relate to monies collected and spent on the day to day running of the LFC's services, such as employees, premises, supplies and services costs, and income from levies and services we supply.
-The balance of expenditure that exceeds our income is funded by grant from the Greater London Authority (£401.5m) made up of the following elements: Retained Business Rates (£232.9m) and Council Tax (£168.6m).
+The balance of expenditure that exceeds our income is funded by grant from the Greater London Authority (£405.4m) made up of the following elements: Retained Business Rates (£228.1m), Council Tax (£171.8m), Government Grant for income losses (£6.9m) offset by a £1.4m draw from reserves to meet the Collection Fund Deficit.

-Before accounting adjustments required by the Code of Practice on Local Authority Accounting in the UK (that provides for the inclusion of accounting adjustments for pensions liabilities under International Accounting Standard 19 (IAS19) Retirement Benefits (see core statement note 28), depreciation, impairment and revaluation charges), the figure for net service expenditure for 2020/21, was £500m against a budgeted net expenditure sum of £487m.
-The outturn position after application of reserves and grants was £13m less than the approved LFC budget.
+Before accounting adjustments required by the Code of Practice on Local Authority Accounting in the UK (that provides for the inclusion of accounting adjustments for pensions liabilities under International Accounting Standard 19 (IAS19) Retirement Benefits (see core statement note 28), depreciation, impairment and revaluation charges), the figure for net service expenditure for 2021/22, was £497.5m against a budgeted net expenditure sum of £501.4m.

+The outturn position after application of reserves and grants was £3.9m less than the approved LFC budget.

-Following movements between the LFC's general fund and reserves, the general fund balance decreased by £3.103 m from £15.811m as at 1 April 2020 to £12.708 m as at 31 March 2021 and the LFC's earmarked reserves increased by £17.360m from £62.280m as at 1 April 2020 to £79.639m as at 31 March 2021.
+Following movements between the LFC's general fund and reserves, the general fund balance increased by £4.9m from £15,4m as at 1 April 2021 to £20,4 m as at 31 March 2022 and the LFC's earmarked reserves decreased by £6.6m from £77.4m as at 1 April 2021 to £70.8m as at 31 March 2022.

-The £12,9m underspend in year was a combination of under and overspends as set out in the table on page 13 which provides a summary comparison of the actual and budgeted figures for the year.
+The £3.9m underspend in year was a combination of under and overspends as set out in the table on page 12 which provides a summary comparison of the actual and budgeted figures for the year.
 The figures exclude charges made in the main accounts for depreciation and pension liabilities as these costs are purely technical accounting adjustments and do not impact on the LFC's funding requirements through GLA grant.